-While the majority of the goods or services sold are standardized, there might be cases where two companies might enter into a construction contract that is tailored to particular circumstances.
-International Accounting Standard (IAS) 11 provides a framework and sets the rules for the accounting treatment for construction companies and the contracts they enter into.
+While most of the goods or services sold are standardised, there might be cases where two companies enter into a construction contract.
+International Accounting Standard (IAS) 11 provides a framework and sets the rules for the accounting treatment for construction companies and their construction contracts.

 Accounting for Construction Contracts

-IAS 11 sets very straightforward accounting rules for revenue recognition when companies enters into construction contracts.
+IAS 11 sets very straightforward accounting rules for revenue recognition when companies enter into construction contracts.
 The first thing that needs to be considered is whether a profit or loss is expected to be made from this contract.
-If the contract is expected to be profitable then IAS 11 gives two options:
+If the contract is expected to be profitable, then IAS 11 gives two options:

 - Recognize revenue based on the costs incurred to date (% as of total costs expected); or

 - Recognize revenue based on the stage of completion.